eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 1. A PID Provider or an Attestation Provider is registered by a Trusted List Provider in its Member State.
 This is discussed in [Section 6.3.2](#632-pid-provider-or-attestation-provider-registration-and-notification).
-2. Under specific conditions, a Trusted List Provider may decide to suspend or withdraw a registered PID Provider or Attestation Provider.
+2. Under specific conditions, a Trusted List Provider may decide to suspend or cancel registration of a registered PID Provider or Attestation Provider.
 This is discussed in [Section 6.3.3](#633-pid-provider-or-attestation-provider-suspension-or-withdrawal).

 #### 6.3.2 PID Provider or Attestation Provider registration and notification